 First, the cheese.

-Plymouth Artisan Cheese is known for its deliciously old-fashioned cheddar, and this gift contains a half pound (each!) of three varieties: their sharp original heritage cheddar, sage and herb flavored cheddar, and garlic peppercorn cheddar.See It
+Plymouth Artisan Cheese is known for its deliciously old-fashioned cheddar, and this gift contains a half pound (each!) of three varieties: their sharp original heritage cheddar, sage and herb flavored cheddar, and garlic peppercorn cheddar.Buy Now

+Cheese can also be for dessert—the savory stuff can stand in for sweets, or you can go for an actual cheesy baked good.
 New York-style cheesecake fans will be blown over when they find a Junior’s gift certificate that lets them choose their own favorite cheesecake, which will be delivered to their home anywhere in the United States.
 Junior’s cakes are made with cream cheese, heavy cream, eggs, and a touch of vanilla.
 With no water and no fillers, all cheesecakes are hand-blended in small batches and mixed for over 40 minutes.
 They use fresh fruit, homemade purees, imported chocolates, and fresh spices.
 Nothing canned.
 Ever.
-The cake is shipped frozen, chilled with gel packs.See It
+The cake is shipped frozen, chilled with gel packs.Buy Now

 Cut that stinky cheese the right way, nice and smoothly, with these tools.
 Cheese is important enough to require its own knife.
 Yet there are many cheese knives, each shaped according to the needs of different types of cheese: hard, semi-soft, soft, crumbly, and so forth.
 Some people like graters, or those wire knives.
 Spreaders are good for chevrés.
 So a set of different cheese utensils is your best bet for the cheese lover in your life.

 The set contains a spreading knife, soft-cheese knife, hard-cheese knife, crumbly-cheese knife, and a serving fork.
 Each knife is about 5.5-inches long.
-They’re stainless steel in a satin finish and come in a handsome case.See It
+They’re stainless steel in a satin finish and come in a handsome case.Buy Now

 Made in Germany for the last 200 years, knives with the Wüsthof name demand respect.
 Now they offer a oenophile cheese gift set, with a cheese plane, cheese knife, corkscrew, and 8-inch-by-12-inch bamboo board.
 Wüsthof cuts its knives with lasers, using a single piece of high-carbon stainless steel.
-There’s a lifetime warranty, but you still should hand-wash their knives.See It
+There’s a lifetime warranty, but you still should hand-wash their knives.Buy Now

 This vintage, silver-plated cheese knife has a mother-of-pearl handle.
 Stamped with “To brie or not to brie,” an endearingly cheesy phrase, we’re won over before we even take a taste.
-But you can get another message stamped on there if you want.See It
+But you can get another message stamped on there if you want.Buy Now

 When a regular board doesn’t cut it anymore for your cheese needs, you need to get a special surface.
 Most cheese boards are meant for not only slicing, but presenting your cheese to guests.
 Frame it right.

-The 10-inch-diameter, round board is good for cutting, and it’s eye-catching for serving your cheeses as well.
-Hand wash it.See It
+This 12-inch-diameter, round board is good for cutting, and it’s eye-catching for serving your cheeses as well.
+Hand wash it.Buy Now

 Take rustic to another level with this live-edge, handmade walnut wood board that’s great for cutting and serving cheese.
-Unlike slate, it’s a little harder to clean, but it’s so beautiful you might not care.See It
+Unlike slate, it’s a little harder to clean, but it’s so beautiful you might not care.Buy Now

 Cheese-focused cookbooks, magazines, coffee table beauties, and almost academic texts can take the cheese enthusiast to the next level.
 Salivate over the photos and learn trivia to toss out at the next party over some Gouda.

 For the hard-core cheese nerds, there’s this encyclopedic tome by the esteemed publisher that brought us their trusted dictionary.
-Called the first major reference work dedicated solely to cheese, this companion contains 855 entries on cheese science, culture, history, and production.See It
+Called the first major reference work dedicated solely to cheese, this companion contains 855 entries on cheese science, culture, history, and production.Buy Now

-Give a subscription to the ultimate bimonthly periodical on cheese, with stories on the world’s cheese, cheesemakers, mongers, regions, recipes, and how-to help.See It
+Give a subscription to the ultimate bimonthly periodical on cheese, with stories on the world’s cheese, cheesemakers, mongers, regions, recipes, and how-to help.Buy Now

-Here’s a comprehensive guide to cheese making at home, with step-by-step instructions for creating your dreamiest cheeses and other dairy items, like yogurt.See It
+Here’s a comprehensive guide to cheese making at home, with step-by-step instructions for creating your dreamiest cheeses and other dairy items, like yogurt.Buy Now

 There is just so much.
 If you’re a fan of cheese, like a big one, then you have so many options to show your allegiance.
 Whether it’s with practical or pretty accompaniments or funky socks with mac-and-cheese splashed all over (it’s a thing), you are in luck.

 Create your very own cheese survival kit inside this well-made, sturdy and bright tote bag.
-Hand-pulled in Brooklyn on 100-percent cotton, the tote features an original illustration of the essentials to plate, pair, store, and savor cheese.See It
+Hand-pulled in Brooklyn on 100-percent cotton, the tote features an original illustration of the essentials to plate, pair, store, and savor cheese.Buy Now

 This set of four cheese markers allows you to label your selections so you don’t have to continually identify them for your guests.
 Plus, they look pretty.
 You can use the included pen to label each marker and then wipe them clean when the party’s over.
-Some customers like the short stems for more delicate cuts of cheese.See It
+Some customers like the short stems for more delicate cuts of cheese.Buy Now

 Hey, what can we say?
 Cheese sells.
 Not everyone has to agree with it.
 But it’s been going on for thousands of years.
-To honor this institution, get your funny friend this T-shirt and call it a day—a…gouda day.See It
+To honor this institution, get your funny friend this T-shirt and call it a day—a…gouda day.Buy Now

 They are indeed.
 Choose your standard size, buy a nice frame, and give someone this cool burlap print, which is a play on the beginning of that 1983 Eurythmics song.
-And as that blue dot says, you can even buy prints for two friends and keep one yourself, for free.See It
+And as that blue dot says, you can even buy prints for two friends and keep one yourself, for free.Buy Now

 For more great gift ideas, see our Gourmet Food and Drink Gift Guide, and our Best Kitchen Gadgets, Tools, and Appliances Gift Guide.